currentco/devops-workshop/Week2.md

 - When your namespace has new priviledges, proceed to the next step.

-# 2. Creating a batabase image
+# 2. Creating a database image
 1. In the upper left corner, click on Administrator and choose Developer.
    + **Hint!** [Find a developer view](/Developer-view.png)